craigtaub/unit-testing-rules/COVERAGE.md

 The first 50% turns out to be most of the required legwork (think of the time/setup/effort/cost).

-The next 50-80% normally comes very easily.
+The next 50-80% normally comes with only a bit more effort.